simeononsecurity/simeononsecurity.ch/content/articles/switching-to-windows-server-2019-and-azure/index.en.md

 2. **Improved Performance**: Server 2019 includes many performance improvements over Server 2012.
 For example, it includes support for faster storage technologies such as **NVMe** and improved support for high-performance computing workloads.

-3. **Better Integration with Azure**: Server 2019 is designed to work seamlessly with Azure, making it easier for organizations to move their on-premise workloads to the cloud.
+3. **Better Integration with Azure**: Server 2019 is designed to work smoothly with Azure, making it easier for organizations to move their on-premise workloads to the cloud.
 This integration allows organizations to take advantage of the **scalability and cost-effectiveness of Azure** while still maintaining control over their on-premise infrastructure.

 4. **Long-Term Support**: Server 2019 will receive support from Microsoft until 2029, which means organizations can continue to receive security updates and bug fixes for a longer period of time.
 In comparison, Server 2012 will only receive support until 2023, after which organizations will no longer receive security updates or bug fixes.